 Aside from improving the welfare of honey bees, improving the sustainability of product packaging continues to be another high priority, with several adjustments already carried out the end of 2019 and the beginning of 2020.
 For instance, in the name of sustainability and production transparency, we switched out all paper packaging, whether that be for shipment or the products themselves, for FSC-certified paper guaranteed to come from sustainable sources only.
 Upon customers’ request, the Honey Infused Hair Wash & Conditioner, which was previously packaged in plastic doypacks, has since been fitted with more sustainable, FSC-certified outer packaging.

 IMPROVE THE SUSTAINABILITY OF OUR PACKAGING

 Furthermore, in January of this year, we replaced the Honey Infused Conditioner tube with one made out of sugarcane.
 Our next product launch will boast packaging made of cellulose fiber instead of plastic.
 In the upcoming year, we will continue to make sustainability a top priority when it comes to designing and sourcing of product packaging - it’s not a question of whether packaging will be sustainable, but how we optimize design and functionality in light of sustainable packaging materials.

 GREEN OUR PRODUCT FORMULATIONS

 In terms of product formulations, we launched the new Propolis Infused Polishing Primer in July of last year, which consists only of ingredients that satisfy our new, stricter ingredient protocol.
 Moving into 2020, we’ve been improving the formulations of some existing products, without compromising on the function they are known for.
-This year and following, we plan to build on, and adhere to our stricter ingredient protocol in an effort to create products Gisou customers can feel good about, without sacrificing their efficacy.
+This year and following, we plan to build on and adhere to our stricter ingredient protocol to create products Gisou customers can feel good about, without sacrificing their efficacy.
 One of the first changes we’ve carried out is that we’ve replaced Gisou’s signature Honey Infused fragrance, found in all of our Honey Infused products, for a nearly identical 100% natural variant.
 In the upcoming year, we are working on finding a 100% natural replacement for the Propolis Infused fragrance as well.